Learn more about some of the department's biologists, information and education specialists, fish culturists, and support staff.

 Contact: Montpelier Office, 802-828-1454, abigail.connolly@vermont.gov

-Catherine has been with the department since 2013.
-She has a juris doctorate's degree from the Vermont Law School.
-Catherine's primary role is to provide legal support to the Fish and Wildlife Board, the department and the staff.
-She provides legal and policy advice and support to the Commissioner and department staff, drafts and coordinates rulemaking and statutory initiatives, testifies before the legislature, assists with Act 250 and Public Service Board 248 proceedings, and provides legal review with depart positions on Agency and Department of Environmental Conservation permitting and rulemaking processes, and provides legal assistance to the secretary relation to threatened and endangered species permitting and rulemaking.
-Catherine enjoys hiking, cross country skiing, kayaking, gardening, cooking, reading, and watching movies.
+Hannah joined the department in 2024.
+She is a native Michigander and graduate of Vermont Law School.
+Hannah's primary role is to provide legal support to the department and the Fish and Wildlife Board.
+She provides legal and policy advice and support to the Commissioner and department staff, drafts and coordinates rulemaking and statutory initiatives, testifies before the legislature, assists with Act 250 and Public Service Board 248 proceedings, and provides legal review of department policies.
+She also provides legal assistance to the Commissioner related to threatened and endangered species permitting and rulemaking.
+Hannah is an enthusiastic hiker, skier and runner.

 Outreach Division